-How and when does a student apply for financial aid?
+How do I apply for financial aid?

 To determine your financial need, your expected family contribution (which is calculated by submitting the FAFSA) is subtracted from the cost of attendance.

 Once we receive the results of your FAFSA and other required forms, we will create your financial aid package based on your financial need.
 It is Montclair State's policy to award scholarships and grants first, followed by employment and loans for which you qualify.
-You may receive some types of financial aid in excess of your need up to the Cost of Attendance.

 "Your application has been selected for review in a process called verification.
 You must submit to your school signed copies of certain financial documents."

 If you receive this message, you have been selected for a process called verification.
 You will need to submit copies of your and your parent(s) (if dependent) federal tax return transcripts for the prior year along with either the Dependent or Independent Verification Worksheet.
 Your financial aid will not be credited to your account until you submit all required documents and verification is completed.

 The Student Accounts Office is responsible for crediting your financial aid to your student bill.
 Your financial aid is applied directly to institutional charges (tuition, fees, room, and board).
 Any excess funds will be available to you within 14 days of the date the credit balance occurs.
 The Student Accounts Office will notify you when excess funds create a credit balance.
 The notice will be sent to your Montclair State Email address.
 Any questions about billing or confirming registration, and not about financial aid, should be directed to them.

 While the process of determining your financial aid eligibility is basically the same for all applicants, there is some flexibility for specific circumstances.
 If you think you have a special circumstance, please go to the Request for Review page.